Bernard Parker: International career

-Bernard Parker had his national team debut against Malawi in 2007, scoring his first goal in 2008 against the same team.
+Parker had his South Africa national team debut against Malawi in 2007, scoring his first goal in 2008 against the same team.
 On 17 June 2009, he scored both goals in a 2–0 win over New Zealand in the 2009 Confederations Cup, and also received the Man of the Match award.
 He played in 2010 FIFA World Cup representing South Africa but the team was eliminated after group stage.
 He also played in 2013 African Cup of Nations hosted in South Africa.

 On 16 June 2013, Parker scored an own goal in a 2–1 defeat to Ethiopia which ended South Africa's chances of qualifying for the 2014 World Cup.
 Earlier in the match he had given South Africa a 1–0 lead.
 Parker also scored by chipping the ball over Víctor Valdés in the 56th minute in a 1–0 shock win over the then-world and European champions Spain at Soccer City, where it won the World Cup in 2010.
 Parker won the top goalscorer award at the 2014 African Nations Championship with four goals from three group matches.

+Managerial career

+Parker was appointed head coach of the TS Galaxy reserves, playing in the PSL Reserve League, ahead of the 2024–25 season.